Overmind (comics): Powers and abilities

-The Overmind possesses vast psychic powers derived from the synthesized intellects of the billion Eternals of Eyung composing his essence, including telepathy, telekinesis, or illusion-casting, and can use them over great distances.
-The Overmind can scan the thoughts of others and project his thoughts into others' minds within an unrevealed radius.
-His victims are completely unaware of his influence unless he allows them.
-Even when severely weakened, with his mind comatose and his body under the influence of the 7 telepaths, whose assembled might was likened to a drop in the ocean compared to his own, he was able to control the minds of 800 people, and at full power he managed to push the Stranger, a cosmic entity rivaling Galactus in scope, to his mental limits.
-He possesses psychokinetic ability enabling him to lift psychokinetically approximately what he can physically lift.
+The Overmind possesses vast psychic powers, including telepathy, telekinesis, or illusion-casting, and can use them over great distances.
+The Overmind can scan the thoughts of others and project his thoughts into others' minds, and control hundreds of people at once.
+He possesses psychokinetic abilities enabling him to lift psychokinetically approximately what he can physically lift.
 He can project psychokinetic concussion blasts capable of deforming steel at 10 ft.

-His sole weaknesses are his inability to control Eternals of any race, and his schizoid composition can make his abilities weaken immensely when sufficiently stressed.
-The Overmind is susceptible to magic, the imposition of superior intellects and powers, and fatigue.
-Twice he suffered mental breakdowns, rendering him mentally vulnerable.

-As a result of his alien physiology and metabolism, he possesses great superhuman physical strength, magnified sevenfold through psionic augmentation; and even more impressive speed, stamina, and durability.
-He is an experienced veteran of many wars, with considerable fighting skills.
+As a result of his alien physiology and metabolism, he possesses enhanced strength, speed, stamina, and durability.